As of March 16th, the OCRCC offices are closed to both visitors and staff.

 Orange County Courthouse*

-Most criminal court cases have been continued to after May 31st, but you can check your court date by calling the clerk of court’s office at (919) 644-4500 or visiting https://www.nccourts.gov/court-dates
+Most court cases are resuming, and you can check your court date by calling the clerk of court’s office at 919-644-4500 or visiting https://www.nccourts.gov/court-dates

 The District Attorney’s office has staff on rotating hours, so they may take longer to get back with you than usual.
-50C’s and 50B’s can still be filed at the Clerk of Court’s office, only between 1-4:30 pm on weekways – under the stairs in the Orange County courthouse in Hillsborough.
+50C’s and 50B’s can still be filed at the Clerk of Court’s office – under the stairs in the Orange County courthouse in Hillsborough.
 We are happy to offer phone or video accompaniment through this process, and you can still contact our helplines for information about this process.
 50C and 50B hearings are still happening on Thursdays.

 There is a Spanish-speaking clerk at the courthouse, call ahead to check availability.

 Food Pantry is operating by appointment only.
 Staff and volunteers pre-pack grocery orders and meet members outside in the parking lot with their orders.
 Community Kitchen is preparing to-go boxes and distributing them out of the dining room in small groups.

 The food pantry is still open at 300 Millstone Drive in Hillsborough.

 Point Care Ministry is offering groceries every Saturday at 11am at Hillside Church, 201 Culbreth Road, Chapel Hill, NC 27516

 Food Resources for Students and Families Connected to OC Schools*